 Professeure associée de philosophie antique et byzantine

 My research interests are in Ancient and Byzantine philosophy, in particular ancient epistemology and logic.
 I edited collections of articles and published numerous papers on Aristotelian and Stoic logic, Hellenistic theories of knowledge, ancient thought experiments, ancient medicine, and Byzantine logical commentaries.
 The book I am currently working on, Ancient Theories of Colour, is the first systematic study of this topic.
-My next projects are to edit, translate and comment on (i) Theophrastus’ De sensibus, and (ii) Michael Psellos’ paraphrasis of Aristotle’s De interpretatione and Analytica priora.
+My next projects are to edit, translate and comment on (i) Theophrastus’ De sensibus, and (ii) Michael Psellos’ paraphrasis of Aristotle’s De interpretatione.